AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 ## Introduction

-*Simplst* is a Warehouse Management System (WMS) for warehouse management workers and managers to manage your warehouse inventory and orders.
+*Simplst* is a Warehouse Management System (WMS) for warehouse workers and managers to manage your warehouse inventory and orders.
 Simplst is optimised for use via a Command Line Interface (CLI).

-Simplst aims to improve efficiency and optimise standard warehouse tasks by having a CLI app which is simple to setup and quick to use.
-Simplst will mainly be used to add, remove, list and view goods and orders for the warehouse.
+Simplst aims to improve the efficiency of standard warehouse procedures such as inventory and order management by having a CLI app which is simple to setup and quick to use.
+Simplst is mainly used to add, remove, list and view goods and orders for the warehouse.

 ## Purpose

-This User Guide is meant for both warehouse workers and managers to learn how to use Simplst and the features which you can use to improve efficiency in managing your warehouse inventory and orders.
-Our guide will show you how to get started with Simplst, and introduce how to interact with Simplst using special commands.
+This User Guide is meant for both warehouse workers and managers to learn how to use the Simplst's features which will help you to improve efficiency in managing your warehouse inventory and orders.
+Our guide will show you how to get started with Simplst, and introduce the Simple commands to interact with the application.

 As a new user of Simplst, you can go through the guide in detail starting from the [quick start](#quick-start) section.
-The guide also has [explanations](#explanation-of-key-terms-or-symbols) of certain key terms which we will be using throughout the guide.
+The guide also has [explanations](#explanation-of-key-terms-or-symbols) of certain key terms which are present throughout the guide.

-As a seasoned user of Simplst, the [command summary](#command-summary) section would be useful to show you an overview of the commands available and how to call them.
+As a seasoned user of Simplst, the [command summary](#command-summary) section would be useful to show you an overview of the commands available and how to use them.

 Lastly, the [FAQ](#faq) section will provide you with answers to questions that you might have while using Simplst.
-Otherwse, the contents page below will show all the features Simplst has to offer.
+Otherwise, the [contents page](#contents-page) below displays all the features that Simplst has to offer.
+You can click on any section which you would like to refer to, and you will be brought to that section directly.

 ## Contents page
 * [Explanation of Key Terms or Symbols](#explanation-of-key-terms-or-symbols)